ryanburnette/authentication/README.md

 - `signin({ email, attrs })` Start the sign in process.
 Email the user a signinToken.
 Resolves the resulting session and email object from mailgun, if using built-in email and not in development environment.
-- `exchange({ signinToken, attrs })` Complete the sign in process.
+- `exchange({ signinToken, attrs, [session] })` Complete the sign in process.
   Exchange a signinToken for an authorizationToken.
 Resolves the session and user.
+Sometimes you're doing things that require looking up the session before you exchange.
+If you already have the session, you can pass it along.
 - `verify(token)` Verify a token.
 Resolves the session and user.
 Throws errors for all failures.
 Catch!
 - `signout(signinToken)` Destroy the session associated with this token.